The Eagle Has Landed (film)

-The Eagle Has Landed is a 1976 British war film directed by John Sturges, and starring Michael Caine, Donald Sutherland and Robert Duvall.
+The Eagle Has Landed is a 1976 British war thriller film directed by John Sturges.
+Based on the 1975 novel by Jack Higgins, the film is about a fictional German plot to kidnap Winston Churchill in the middle of the Second World War.
+It stars Michael Caine, Donald Sutherland, and Robert Duvall, and features Jenny Agutter, Donald Pleasence, Anthony Quayle, Jean Marsh, Treat Williams and Larry Hagman.

-Based on the 1975 novel The Eagle Has Landed by Jack Higgins, the film is about a fictional German plot to kidnap Winston Churchill in the middle of the Second World War.
-The Eagle Has Landed was Sturges's final film, and was successful upon its release.
+The film was produced by ITC Entertainment and distributed in the UK by Cinema International Corporation.
+It was Sturges' last film before his death in 1992.
+The Eagle Has Landed was both a critical and commercial success.